 in a Pecan Shell

-been established as Camp Rice in 1881.
-After the death of Union
+been established as Camp Rice in 1881 (See Camp

-the 5th Military Department (which included Texas).
+of the 5th Military Department (which included Texas).

 Fort Hancock and Fort Quitman were both subposts to

 It was near what had been Ft.
 Quitman, but was reestablished in 1882

 to be nearer to the Southern Pacific Railroad.
 It was one of the few

 forts in Texas to be purchased by the U.S. War Department.